cralibe/MetaCommunityMetrics.jl/docs/src/index.md

 ```
 ### Acessing Help File

 For all the functions in this package, detailed instructions and examples can be accessed here or by switching to help mode in the `Julia` REPL.
-To switch to help mode in the Julia `REPL`, user can press `?` at an empty `julia>` prompt , then type a keyword (e.g. the name of the function) to retrieve the corresponding help file.
+To switch to help mode in the `Julia` REPL, user can press `?` at an empty `julia>` prompt , then type a keyword (e.g. the name of the function) to retrieve the corresponding help file.

 ## Function Documentation